Brian Anderson Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets have the 25th-ranked team ERA among all MLB pitching staffs (4.62).
+- The Mets have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.

-- Mets pitchers combine to give up the fifth-most home runs in baseball (107 total, 1.4 per game).
+- Mets pitchers combine to rank 24th in baseball in home runs given up (107 total, 1.3 per game).

-- Peterson will start for the Mets, his first of the season.
+- Scherzer (7-2) takes the mound for the Mets in his 14th start of the season.
+He's put together a 3.95 ERA in 70 2/3 innings pitched, with 76 strikeouts.

-- It's the first appearance this season for the 27-year-old lefty, and his first outing in more than a year.
+- In his last appearance on Saturday against the Philadelphia Phillies, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.